-- We allow learners to extend their learning through meaningful and regular homework. - We promote extra reading and extra-curricular opportunity. - We promote opportunities to share student work and progress with parents and visitors.
+- We allow learners to extend their learning through meaningful and regular homework. - .
+We promote extra reading and extra-curricular opportunity. - We promote opportunities to share student work and progress with parents and visitors.

-During the lesson: Students
+During the lesson:

-- We start lessons with the expected equipment; pen, pencil, ruler, PE kit. - We always wear the correct uniform without being asked - We work collaboratively in learning pairs and groups - We do not eat, drink or chew in lessons (drinking water is acceptable with the teacher's permission) - We demonstrate mutual respect with staff and other learners - We put away our headphones when in class and moving around school. - We demonstrate grown up habits for toilet breaks and water breaks during the school day - We complete all tasks to the best of our ability demonstrating our commitment to our learning - We demonstrate PRIDE in all of our work We are aware of our learning starting points and - We are aware of our learning starting points and rise to challenges set to move our learning forward and achieve
+- .
+We start lessons with the expected equipment; pen, pencil, ruler, PE kit. - We always wear the correct uniform without . being asked - We work collaboratively in learning pairs and groups We do not eat, drink or chew in lessons - (drinking water is acceptable with the teacher's permission) - We demonstrate mutual respect with staff and other learners - We do not use phones or headphones when in . class and moving around school. - We demonstrate grown up habits for toilet - breaks and water breaks during the school day We complete all tasks to the best of our ability demonstrating our commitment to our learning.
+We demonstrate PRIDE in all of our work - . - We are aware of our learning starting points and rise to challenges set to move our learning forward and achieve